 - Grill Grates.
 If perfecting those grill marks has ever been a goal, check out these grill grates.
 Used in the Steak Championships, they are the tool to get that signature diamond look on meat.

 - Jack Daniel’s grilling products (briquets, smoking chunks, and spices).
-That’s right, Jack Daniel’s Tennessee whiskey barrels that are broken down and converted to charcoal briquets, wood chunks for smoking, and wood chips.
-The subtle sweet flavor is perfect for barbecue and is a great way to infuse another American tradition into your food.
+That’s right, Jack Daniel’s Tennessee whiskey barrels, once retired, are broken down and converted to charcoal briquets, wood chunks for smoking, and wood chips.
+The subtly sweet flavor is perfect for barbecue and is a great way to infuse another American tradition into your food.
 Oh, and their steak rub is pretty legit too.
 Psst: It was these Jack Daniel’s grilling fuels that infused our award-winning cocktail for team GirlsCanGrill at the Jack Daniels World Championship this year.

 - Rotisserie Attachment.
 The rotisserie attachment takes roasts and chickens to a whole new level.
 I’m currently testing the OneGrill Heavy Duty Stainless Steel version.
 It comes in a variety of sizes to fit a variety of grills.
 Make sure to measure before ordering.

-- Customized Apron – Start with a high quality apron, these were introduced to me by a chef and I am currently crushing on them.
-Then, have it embrodered with your receiveres name, slogan or instagram account for a personalized grilling gift.
+- Customized Apron – Start with a high-quality apron, these were introduced to me by a chef, and we am currently crushing on them.
+Then, have it embroidered with your receiver’s name, slogan, or Instagram account for a personalized touch.

-- Award Winning Spices – Spice profiles have come a long way and Spiceology is the name of the game when it comes to quality that chefs choose for their resturants.
+- Award-Winning Spices.
+Spice profiles have come a long way, and Spiceology is the name of the game when it comes to the quality that chefs choose for their restaurants.
 Try GirlsCanGrill championship BBQ collection, including her Chicken, Pork, and Brisket rub.
-GirlCarnivore HookUp Collection with Over Easy, an herb based everything blend, Ooomami, my umami powder to beef up flavors, (get more info on what is umami and how to use it here).
+GirlCarnivore HookUp Collection with Over Easy, an herb-based everything blend, Ooomami, our umami powder to beef up flavors, (get more info on what is umami and how to use it here).
 And, Chick Fest, an all-purpose whole30 conscious chicken blend.
-Or explore the entire spiceology catelog for somer seriously amazing options for any pallet.
-I have an entire pantry of these.
+Or explore the entire Spiceology catalog for some seriously amazing options for any pallet.
+We have an entire pantry of these.
 It’s like a Pokemon collection for chefs.
-If you need help picking one, go ahead and ask and I can help narrow down the choices.
+If you need help picking one, go ahead and ask in the comments; we can help narrow down the choices.
 (PS, check out these guides and recipes for how to use all of the Spiceology spices.)

 - Truff Holiday Gift Pack.
-When it comes to hot sauce, Truff takes it up a notch with their gourmet truffle infused hot sauce.
+When it comes to hot sauce, Truff takes it up a notch with their gourmet truffle-infused hot sauce.
 Pretty much as swanky as hot sauce can get with Original, White Truffle Edition, and Black Truffle Oil.
 And when it comes to flavors, these are all to die for!
-Taste test them on oysters for NYE, you won’t be dissapointed.
+Taste-test them on oysters for NYE, you won’t be disappointed.

 - Bees Knees Spicy Honey.
 Another infused condiment, this spicy honey is perfect on fried chicken and waffles, drizzled over potato galettes, or just fun to have on hand whenever you need to add a little bonus of sweet heat to a dish.

 - Firestarters.
-It’s getting harder to find news paper to wad up to start your fire, so these all nature fire starters are my go to now for under my charcoal chimney or while Im out camping to light my goals and wood without any chemicals.
+It’s getting harder to find a newspaper to wad up to start your fire, so these all-natural fire starters are our go-to now for under our charcoal chimney or while we’re out camping to light our goals and wood without any chemicals.

-- Chiristmas Ornaments.
-This one’s a gimmie, but we all love personalized gifts and no matter what type of grill your special someone has, there’s an ornament out there for them.
-From cheeseburgers or tacos (not that Im biased) to simple Seasons Grillings, these are a cute simple gift that’s sure to earn a chuckle.
+- Christmas Ornaments.
+This one’s a gimmie, but we all love personalized gifts, and no matter what type of grill your special someone has, there’s an ornament out there for them.
+From cheeseburgers or tacos (not that we’re biased) to simple Season’s Grillings, these are cute simple gifts that are sure to earn a chuckle.

 - Wifi Boosters.
-Odd thing on a cooking gift list, I know.
-But a lot of grills now have apps or blutooth connectability.
-Having strong wifi when you’re out at the grill is a must and a couple of wifi boosters around the house will help make sure the backyard is also connected.
+The odd thing on a cooking gift list, we know.
+But a lot of grills now have apps or Bluetooth connectivity.
+Having strong wifi when you’re out at the grill is a must, and a couple of wifi boosters around the house will help make sure the backyard is also connected.